R3V1Z3/shadertoy2zge/README.md

 - Enables access to Image Src drop-down texture as iChannel1.
 - Extracts and adds to project file, user provided name and author from comments like // Title: Blur Author: R3V1Z3
 - Extracts any float variable declarations prefixed with ZGE (ex: ZGEtimeFactor, ZGEratio), adds them as uniforms and creates respective parameters to adjust their values.
+- **NEW:** Extracts bool variable declarations prefixed with ZGE (ex: ZGEEnableEffect, ZGEInvert), adds them as float uniforms (0.0/1.0) and creates checkbox controls in ZGE.
 - If keyword **ZGEdelta** is included in any comments, a Speed slider will be added that will adjust deltaTime so as to speed up or reverse time for graphic processing.
 - Provides a download link of the resulting project via data uri.

-## Extraction of float variables
+## Extraction of float and bool variables

-The tool will attempt to extract variables defined as floats, with the prefix ZGE, in order to use them as uniforms that can be adjusted with sliders in ZGameEditor.
+The tool will attempt to extract variables defined as floats or bools, with the prefix ZGE, in order to use them as uniforms that can be adjusted in ZGameEditor.

+### Float Variables
 For example:
 ```
 float ZGEspeed = 2.0; // Range: 0.0, 4.0